BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

 + Detecting failures during networking

 ## 6. Release Planning

-First Step
-1~2 weeks
+- **First Step** (1~2 weeks)
-Team members should have the basics of Golang and Gossip Protocol Everyone should also get familiar with etcd's source code and architecture.
+  - Team members should have the basics of Golang and Gossip Protocol.
+  - Everyone should also get familiar with etcd's source code and architecture.
-Meantime, discuss about how consensus protocol(Raft) works in etcd and what information should be synchronized between instances to perform updates.
+  - Meantime, discuss about how consensus protocol(Raft) works in etcd and what information should be synchronized between instances to perform updates.
-Release 1
-1~2 weeks
+- **Release 1** (1~2 weeks)
-A simple implementation of reconciling information  between two instances of etcd CPIsync library, more specifically the interactive CPIsync, should be used to achieve this Release 2
+  - A simple implementation of reconciling information between two instances of etcd.
+  - CPIsync library, more specifically the interactive CPIsync, should be used to achieve this.
-4~6 weeks
+- **Release 2 ** (4~6 weeks)
-Codes related to updating the key value store and logs (code piece such as electing leader, heatbeating) in etcd should be swapped out
+  - Codes related to updating the key value store and logs (code piece such as electing leader, heatbeating) in etcd should be swapped out.
-Implement gossip protocol to synchronize data between nodes Test cases are also expected to come together
+  - Implement gossip protocol to synchronize data between nodes.
+  - Test cases are also expected to come together
-Release 3
-1 week
+- **Release 3** (1 week)
-Debug done, the new system should work
+  - Debug done, the new system should work
-Final Step (Hopefully)
-Class ends
+- **Final Step** (Hopefully) (Class ends)
-Use the stable released version to replace the metadata storage in Kubernetes
+  - Use the stable released version to replace the metadata storage in Kubernetes

 ## General comments